-1.1f: Allow supportive housing to be classified as either UG 2 or UG 3
+1.1e: Allow supportive housing to be classified as either UG 2 or UG 3

-Today, AIRS and other forms of affordable housing are classified as Use Group 2 Residential while supportive housing is typically classified as a Use Group 3 Community Facility use known as philanthropic or non-profit institutions with sleeping accommodations (NPISA).
+Today, AIRS and other forms of affordable housing are classified as Use Group 2 Residential while supportive housing is typically classified as a Use Group 3 Community Facility use, known as philanthropic or non-profit institutions with sleeping accommodations (NPISA).
 To provide additional flexibility to supportive housing, the Proposed Action would enable this critical use to be classified as either Use Group 2 Residential or NPISA.
 This would ensure that supportive housing can retain the advantages provided to NPISAs in some districts today while also accessing the advantages afforded to residential uses in other districts.

-1.1g: Modify the ZR 74-903 Special Permit to a new Authorization for supportive housing
+1.1f: Modify the ZR 74-903 Special Permit to an Authorization for supportive housing

-Today in certain non-contextual districts-specifically, R6, R7-2, and R9- supportive housing, also known as NPISAs, can achieve a higher FAR than AIRS via a ZR 74-903 special permit.
-The Proposed Action would retain the ability for supportive housing to seek higher FARs in these districts while reducing the required action from a special permit, which requires the full, seven-month Uniform Land Use Review Procedure (ULURP), to an authorization, which gets referred to the affected Community Board and then voted on by the CPC, typically within three months.
-This change would make it easier for supportive housing projects to access a higher FAR where available while retaining the discretionary review that ensures a higher FAR and the resulting bulk are appropriate (see Table 1-4).
+Today in certain non-contextual districts-specifically, R6, R7-2, and R9-NPISAs can achieve a higher FAR than AIRS via a ZR 74-903 special permit.
+The Proposed Action would retain the higher FARs in these districts while reducing the required action from a special permit, which requires the full, seven-month Uniform Land Use Review Procedure (ULURP), to an authorization, which gets referred to the affected Community Board and then voted on by the CPC, typically within three months.
+This change would make it easier for supportive housing projects to access a higher FAR where available while retaining the discretionary review that ensures a higher FAR and the resulting bulk are appropriate (see Table 4).

-Table 1-4 Supportive Housing FAR Proposed to be Available Through Authorization for supportive housing Additional FAR
+Table 4 NPISA FAR Proposed to be Available Through Authorization for supportive housing